-- Nexis UK from LexisNexis contains the full text of all UK national newspapers as well as a range of regional and international newspapers, some up to twenty years old.
+- Nexis from LexisNexis (alternative link - use if the first link does not work) contains the full text of all UK national newspapers as well as a range of regional and international newspapers, some up to twenty years old.
 This is a searchable database, very powerful when researching specific topics; it is not as useful for general browsing.
 Logon to the e-library for access.

-- Regional Business News from EBSCOhost Research Databases contains full text coverage of regional business news press, predominately covering the United States (New York Times, Washington Post, etc.), but also including some sources from the rest of the world such as the Daily Mail, Evening Standard, Le Monde, and Mail on Sunday.
+- Regional Business News from EBSCOhost Research Databases (alternative link - use if the first link does not work) contains full text coverage of regional business news press, predominately covering the United States (New York Times, Washington Post, etc.), but also including some sources from the rest of the world such as the Daily Mail, Evening Standard, Le Monde, and Mail on Sunday.

 Searchable collections (Internet)